Kathy Thibodeaux: Career

+Ballet Magnificat!

-In 1986 Keith and Kathy founded Ballet Magnificat!, recognized as "America's premier Christian ballet company".
+In 1986, Keith and Kathy founded Ballet Magnificat!, recognized as "America's premier Christian ballet company".
 Kathy had a passion and unique vision for something totally unheard of – a touring Christian ballet troupe that would dance to the glory of God.
 She envisioned Christian dancers coming together for the purpose of glorifying God in dance.
 In addition to bringing people into worship, Kathy wanted the group to be an outreach ministry in which dancers would share the love of Jesus with their gifts and talents.
 Keith became Executive Director of the ministry in 1990.

 With space donated by Belhaven College, and the help of Kathy’s friend and choreographer Gregory Smith, the fledgling company - the world’s first professional Christian ballet company - was soon dancing and touring across the country.

 Since its founding, the company has expanded and is a 501(c)(3) non-profit ministry consisting of a full-time Touring Company, Pre-Professional Training Program, School of the Arts, Summer Dance Intensive, Jr. Dance Intensive, and Brazil satellite company and school.
 Ballet Magnificat! is now considered the benchmark for professional Christian dance around the world and is credited for its role in restoring dance as a form of worship in the church.
 The touring company has performed in over 43 countries, inspired young dancers around the world, and impacted the lives of thousands.

-In 2006 Kathy authored a children's book based on the ballet A Christmas Dream which she choreographed in honor of Ballet Magnificat!'s 20th anniversary.
+In 2006, Kathy authored a children's book based on the ballet A Christmas Dream which she choreographed in honor of Ballet Magnificat!'s 20th anniversary.